How to Send and Receive Faxes from Gmail

 With eFax, receiving faxes is the same as if you had a fax machine in front of you without the paper, ink and all the printing.

 To receive faxes, all you have to do is share your fax number with the person who wants to send you a fax.
 Simply give them your eFax number like you would any other phone number.
-The sender will put in your number to send you the fax, and you will receive it in the Gmail inbox of your choice.
+The sender will put in your number to send fax from gmail, and you will receive it in the inbox of your choice.
 The fax will show up as a PDF or a photo, just as it would with any other fax device.

 Faxes will show up in your inbox just like any other email.
 The sender will usually be the number that sent you the fax message, and the fax itself will appear as an attachment, usually a PDF document.
 You can open this PDF the same way you would one that was emailed to you.
 You can then read it on your computer or another electronic device, or you can print it if you need a physical copy.